 Both a system’s structure and the operations that can be performed on systems

-abcl-jar supports creating Java JAR archives in ABCL;
+abcl-jar supports creating Java JAR archives in ABCL.

 component represents an individual source file or a group of source files,

-Operation represents a transformation that can be performed on a component,
+operation represents a transformation that can be performed on a component,

 turning them from source files to intermediate results to final outputs.

-A pair of an
+An action is a pair of an

 operation and a